 For this reason, investigating these social interactions is important to understanding the dynamics leading to initial engagement in cybercrime, continued careers and potential retirement.
-This project aims to understand the social and economic development of cybercriminal careers.
+This project aimed to understand the social and economic development of cybercriminal careers.

-To do this, the work focuses on the potential for combining advanced data mining of these social interactions, with qualitative methods drawn from psychology, criminology and (socio)linguistics to form a detailed understanding of the characteristics of cyber offenders, their behavioural patterns and their career progression in cybercrime.
+To do this, the work focused on the potential for combining advanced data mining of these social interactions, with qualitative methods drawn from psychology, criminology and (socio)linguistics to form a detailed understanding of the characteristics of cyber offenders, their behavioural patterns and their career progression in cybercrime.

-The project will result in production of new techniques and software tools to support law enforcement agencies to detect and investigate cyber offenders, cyber threats and online networks.
+The project resulted in new techniques and software tools to support law enforcement agencies to detect and investigate cyber offenders, cyber threats and online networks.